Discord Integration

 Configure Notifications

 The Discord integration also pushes outgoing notifications about ProductBridge activity into your server.
-Configure notification channels in Settings > Integrations > Discord > Notifications.
+Configure notification channels on Connect Sources > Discord.

 Notification Channels